-What is the HEM and how does it determine how much I can borrow?
+What is the HEM and how does it impact mortgage borrowing capacity?

 The household expenditure measure (H.E.M.) is used by lenders to assess your loan application.

 When you’re applying for a mortgage, lenders don’t just look at your income, your deposit or the amount of equity you’re bringing to the table; they also look at how much you spend each week, month and year.
 Another factor is how many dependants you have and what life stage they’re at.